filyp/yourtube/README.md

 10. Download the .zip file

 ### Load your takeout file into yourtube
-Now run:
+Run:
 ```bash
 docker-compose -f ~/.yourtube/yourtube.yml up -d
 ```
-and insert your takeout file with the file chooser on the left.
+Open `http://localhost:8866/` and insert your takeout file with the file chooser on the left.

 ### Scrape videos
 Now run: